teiniker/teiniker-lectures-arduino/README.md

 # Arduino Programming

-This project collects examples related to Arduino programming.
+This project collects examples related to programming on the Arduino platform which includes both software and hardware aspects.

 * **Introduction**
   * [Arduino IDE Setup](introduction/ArduinoSetup.md)